Thinking of Starting Loop?

 - The APS Book by Dana Lewis (2019)

-Compare versions provides a great synopsis of the different DIY options.
+Which DIY Algorithm to Choose? provides a great synopsis of the different DIY options.